-- Allowed: Plain water (with or without carbonation), unflavored low-fat milk, unflavored fat free milk and milk alternatives, 100% fruit or vegetable juice, 100% fruit or vegetable juice diluted with water and no added sweeteners. - There is no portion size limit for plain water. - Elementary School may sell up to 8-ounce portions of milk and juice. - Middle School may sell up to 12-ounce portion of milk and 10-ounce portion of juice - High School may sell up to 12-ounce portions of milk and juice.
+Allowed: Plain water (with or without carbonation), unflavored low-fat milk, unflavored fat free milk and milk alternatives, 100% fruit or vegetable juice, 100% fruit or vegetable juice diluted with water and no added sweeteners.

+- There is no portion size limit for plain water. - Elementary schools may sell up to 8-ounce portions of milk and juice. - Middle and high schools may sell up to 12-ounce portions of milk and juice.